SolidHal/Unihertz-Titan-lineageos-microg/README.md

 When used with the "Gesture navigation", all navigation gestures can be performed on the touchpad This allows for the "recents" and "back" keys to be remapped

-##### pressing the red button on the left side of the device activates terminal mode
+##### TODO: pressing the red button on the left side of the device activates terminal mode

 - swipes left and right are remapped to arrow keys
 -